Joe sees you at your mail box and pulls up in his Toyota Rav4.

 This is insider information guys.
 They’re not that pretty, but they are THE REAL DEAL.
 (And you might suddenly notice from whence UGGs got their strange idea.)
 Made in the USA.

-8. Red Ants Pants: These are work pants for women.
-These are for women who work outdoors (farming, ranching, construction, etc.).
+8. Red Ants Pants: These are for women who work outdoors (farming, ranching, construction, etc.).
 The real deal.
 Not for the princesses in your life (though hopefully you don’t have very many of those).
 This is for women who don’t mind getting dirty.

 9. Biolite camp stove: This is the coolest thing ever (not that I have one).
 You can stay warm during Hurricane Sandy using scavenged wood scraps AND you can charge your cell phone at the same time.
 WHO DOESN’T NEED THIS!?